Current research-practice interests:

 Jasper Llewellyn is an artist, researcher and facilitator, working primarily in Performance Art and time-based media.

-His work stems from a basic interest in the border between art and everyday life, alongside other recurring themes of speed, invisibility and ‘ways of looking’.
+His work stems from a fundamental interest in the social construction of everyday life, alongside other recurring themes of speed, invisibility and ‘ways of looking’.
 Often, situation-specific interventionist strategies are constructed, and implemented, in the everyday realm in order manipulate the fabric of social reality, often existing on the edge of perceptibility.
-His practice is conceptually-driven and is often born out of extensive academic and on-site/situation-specific research.
+Performances are generally born out of extensive academic and on-site/situation-specific research.